 • 1/4 teaspoon cinnamon

-• Optional toppings: extra sprinkle of brown sugar, nuts (we like pecans), chia seeds
+• Toppings as desired extra sprinkle of brown sugar, nuts (I like pecans), chia seeds

 Instructions

-• BASE RECIPE: In a large microwave safe bowl, combine the quick oats, milk, salt, brown sugar, and cinnamon if using.
-Microwave for 1 minute, remove and stir for about 15 seconds.
+• Base Recipe: In a large, microwave-safe bowl, combine quick oats, milk, salt, brown sugar, and cinnamon if using.
+Microwave for 1 minute, remove, and stir for about 15 seconds.
 Microwave for another 30 seconds.
 Remove and stir.
-We love it at this consistency -- it continues to thicken as it sits.
-Let stand to thicken for 2-3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
+I love it at this consistency—it continues to thicken as it sits.
+Let stand to thicken 2–3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
 Remove and stir.
-Add in the vanilla extract if desired.
+Add the vanilla extract if desired.
 Add any desired toppings and enjoy!

-• PEANUT BUTTER BANANA RECIPE: In a large microwave safe bowl, combine the quick oats, milk, salt, and brown sugar.
-Microwave for 1 minute, remove and stir for about 15 seconds.
+• Peanut Butter Banana Recipe: In a large, microwave-safe bowl, combine quick oats, milk, salt, and brown sugar.
+Microwave for 1 minute, remove, and stir for about 15 seconds.
 Microwave for another 30 seconds.
 Remove and stir.
-We love it at this consistency -- it continues to thicken as it sits.
-Let stand to thicken for 2-3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
-Remove and stir in the vanilla extract if using and peanut butter.
+I love it at this consistency—it continues to thicken as it sits.
+Let stand to thicken 2–3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
+Remove and stir in the vanilla extract (if using) and peanut butter.
 Use the back of a spoon to thoroughly mash the peanut butter into the oats.
-Stir until peanut butter has integrated into the oats and then mix in the diced bananas.
+Stir until peanut butter has integrated into the oats, then mix in the diced bananas.
 Add any desired toppings and enjoy!

-• STRAWBERRIES & CREAM RECIPE: In a large microwave safe bowl, combine the quick oats, milk, salt, and brown sugar.
-Microwave for 1 minute, remove and stir for about 15 seconds.
+• Strawberries and Cream Recipe: In a large, microwave-safe bowl, combine quick oats, milk, salt, and brown sugar.
+Microwave for 1 minute, remove, and stir for about 15 seconds.
 Microwave for another 30 seconds.
 Remove and stir.
-We love it at this consistency -- it continues to thicken as it sits.
-Let stand to thicken for 2-3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
+I love it at this consistency—it continues to thicken as it sits.
+Let stand to thicken 2–3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
 Remove and stir in the vanilla extract if using.
 Gently mix in the strawberries.
 Drizzle on some coffee creamer or additional milk for extra creamy oatmeal.
 Add any desired toppings and enjoy!

-• MAPLE BROWN SUGAR RECIPE: In a large microwave safe bowl, combine the quick oats, milk, salt, brown sugar, maple syrup, and cinnamon if using.
-Microwave for 1 minute, remove and stir for about 15 seconds.
+• Maple Brown Sugar Recipe: In a large, microwave-safe bowl, combine the quick oats, milk, salt, brown sugar, maple syrup, and cinnamon if using.
+Microwave for 1 minute, remove, and stir for about 15 seconds.
 Microwave for another 30 seconds.
 Remove and stir.
-We love it at this consistency -- it continues to thicken as it sits.
-Let stand to thicken for 2-3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
+I love it at this consistency—it continues to thicken as it sits.
+Let stand to thicken 2–3 minutes or return to microwave for another 30 seconds for thicker (less creamy) oats.
 Remove and stir.
-Add in the vanilla extract if desired.
+Add in the vanilla extract if using.
 Add any desired toppings and enjoy!

 Recipe Notes